 - Therapeutic Senior Yoga with Carol Krucoff and Kimberly Carson

-When not teaching and studying, Martha enjoys being with her rescue horse, dog Sam, and her human family.
-She is also an avid Jiu Jitsu practitioner.
+When not teaching and studying, Martha enjoys being with her rescue horse, dog family, and her human family.
+She is also an avid Jiu Jitsu practitioner (currently a 1 stripe Blue Belt).
 Her favorite place to visit is Italy, and always on the look out for good food and beautiful places in the mountains to visit.

 Individual yoga instructors with whom Martha has trained in Yoga: Sean Corn, Amy Ippoliti, Tias Little, Cora Wren, JJ Gormley-Etchells; Carol Krucoff; & Kimberly Carson, MPH, E-RYT; Gary Kraftsow.

 Individuals with whom Martha has trained in Mindful Awareness Meditation and Coaching: Julie Kosey, MS, RYT; Sasha Loring, M.Ed, LCSW; and Jeffrey Brantley, MD.

 People who have inspired me: Jon Kabot-Zinn, Ph.D.; JJ Gormley-Etchells, MA, C-IATY,E-RYT; Gary Kraftsow; Martha W. Bartlett (mother); and N.Daniel Catz (husband) and 2 fabulous daughters who believe in my potential.